Make Defensible Go/No‑Go Decisions Before Design or Capital Commitment

 White Rock Community Hub (HUBWRX)

+Council-facing feasibility and site evaluation to support long-term civic renewal.
 Scope, scale, phasing, funding readiness, and procurement alignment completed prior to downstream consultant engagement.

 Development Incentives Policy Review